afutter/CMSC434Doodler/README.md

 To run this program download the entire "CMSC434Doodler" zip folder.
-When it has been zipped.
-Import it into Android Studio to run it
+When it has been downloaded, import it into Android Studio to run it